 Julia Michaels talks a lot about creating a "safe space" at her shows for her fans who suffer from anxiety and depression.
 One time, she told a story to Glamour about Benny Blanco, one of her producers, helping her through a panic attack.
 She saw this moment as the beginning of her starting to overcome her battles with anxiety and depression, saying “all it takes is one person to listen.
 To care.
 To make you feel like you’re not crazy.”
 This is exactly what fandoms give to their fans.
 For so many young fans these collectives are their Benny Blanco.

-person.
+As with most fandoms, their "game day" is when they get to see their favorite artist in person.
 With The Band understands this need to connect and sees the power concerts can have.
 Music is already known to be healing.
-With The Band wanted to create a way to heal and connect its members by creating fan meetups as well as fan projects, because we truly know the amazing benefits of being in a fan community.
+With The Band has created a way to connect its members: Fan Crews - our modern day version of a fan club!
+We truly know the amazing benefits of being in a fan community.
 But don’t just take out word for it!
-Dr. Laurel Steinberg, a psychotherapist, and professor of psychology at Columbia University spoke to Teen Vogue and said, "belonging to a fandom group helps adolescents connect to other like-minded youths on social media throughout the year, as well as at concert events.
+Dr. Laurel Steinberg, a psychotherapist, and professor of psychology at Columbia University spoke to Teen Vogue and said, "Belonging to a fandom group helps adolescents connect to other like-minded youths on social media throughout the year, as well as at concert events.
 Feeling like you are part of a group can help one define his/her identity and give a sense of purpose to what might be an otherwise routine lifestyle."

 Without fandoms, we would see even more adolescents tackling the constraining feelings of anxiety and depression.
 However, with finding your people, weight can begin to feel like it is lifting from your shoulders.
 Everyone needs a community where they feel loved and accepted for who they are but most importantly they feel acknowledged.